 Beginning in 1933, The Field Museum hired workers from the Works Progress Administration (WPA), a New Deal agency created to employ people on public-works projects during the Great Depression.
-Each year, The Field Museum employed approximately 200 WPA employees, which augmented the 189 Museum employees at the time, and a few were hired on a permanent basis after the WPA program officially ended on July 1, 1940.
+Each year, The Field Museum employed approximately 200 WPA employees, which augmented the 189 Museum employees at the time, and a few were hired on a permanent basis after the WPA program's end in 1943.

 WPA workers at The Field Museum had varied assignments that were paid for through the agency: some carried out scientific research projects, while others assisted in tasks requiring artistic ability such as the creation of murals, dioramas, and plant models.
 Many provided clerical work and skilled labor: overall, the Museum's Division of Printing was one of the largest employers of WPA workers.
 All of the scientific divisions benefited by the large numbers of relief employees assigned to tasks like cataloging, typing manuscript records, filing, cleaning of specimens, and mounting photographs.

 As reported by Director Stephen C. Simms in the Field Museum News February 1937 issue, "It should be distinctly understood that this employment of relief workers has been exclusively on the accomplishment of objectives which would not and could not have been undertaken if these people had not been available.
 The number of regular employees on the Museum's own payroll has not been reduced in consequence (but has slightly increased, in fact), and all of the Museum's own staff members are fully occupied with work of a character more urgent and important than that assigned to the relief workers."

 For further reading on the work carried out by WPA workers at The Field Museum, please refer to the following Field Museum resources and publications:

 - Annual Report of the Director to the Board of Trustees for the year 1933, p.
 27

 - Annual Report of the Director to the Board of Trustees for the year 1934, p.
 164-66